MaterializeInc/materialize/doc/developer/design/20231027_refresh_mvs.md

 ## Rollout

 I plan to first implement the feature without automatically turning replicas on and off, and release the feature in this half-finished state behind a feature flag.
 At this point, we can already show the feature to the customer whose needs prompted this work, and they can validate it to some degree.
 At this point, the user will need to manually manage the replicas.
 Update: this is done, the user is using it in their prototype, managing replicas with GitHub Actions at hardcoded times.
+Update 2: The user is now using the automated cluster scheduling instead of GitHub actions.